TAMUSHPE/tamushpe-guides/docs/shpeathon24/introPhase/company-roles.md

 `CMO`

 The Chief Marketing Officer is the person responsible for advertising and marketing efforts.
 Your goal is to make the company presentable and appealing to investors or customers.
 Another goal is to keep external people updated with any new initiatives or progress within the company.

+`CSO`

+The Chief Sustainability Officer holds the crucial responsibility of preventing the depletion of natural and physical resources.
+Your product aligns seamlessly with this role by prioritizing sustainability in every aspect—from responsibly sourced materials and renewable energy usage to waste reduction strategies.
+Your goal is to contribute to a more sustainable economy by emphasizing product longevity, transparent supply chains, and thoughtful end-of-life solutions.